 “That Zombie,” our guests griped, “she’s zonked, she’s blitzed, she’s blighted!
 There’s no way back for her.
 She shouldn’t be here; this ain’t no asylum! “

 THE POWER OF GOD

-But we’d experienced the power of God and bought Christo Rey to reach out to those lost in mind, emotions, body or spirit.
+But we’d experienced the power of God through inner healing and bought Christo Rey to reach out to those lost in mind, emotions, body or spirit.
 We let Ann wander in and out as she pleased, with quiet inquiries and unreturned hugs, but no pressure to pray, interact or listen to our “witness”.

 One Sunday, as 30-40 people milled about the house, talking, laughing, grousing, Matthew and I discerned it was time to minister to Ann.
 She sat between us on a couch while others buzzed nearby.
 People were used to ministry in their midst and paid little attention — unless things got interesting or exciting — then, the noise level lowered as others nudged in closer.

 Maybe Ann had heard of God, but after intense shock therapy that nullified all, she had no memory.
 The treatments were said to have “scrambled her brains”.
 She couldn’t think or reason, nor remember back more than an hour.
 But, she was willing to listen and let us pray for her.

 We began ministry with praise and worship, asking Our Lord to guide us.
 Ann, statue-still, stared straight ahead, barely mumbling answers to our careful prodding.
 She was not hiding something nor being reticent; she just couldn’t think.
 The Holy Spirit led us to first pray for physical healing of her brain, to counteract the damage from shock treatments and drugs.

 We held her hands and prayed for healing, restoration, renewal, and invigoration of brain function.
 Her face lost its ashen color and empty, haunted look.
 Clearly, something captive or dead was receiving freedom and life.